adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_5_FAQ.md

 ## The Google Test output is buried in a whole bunch of log messages.
 What do I do? ##

 The Google Test output is meant to be a concise and human-friendly report.
-If your test generates textual output itself, it will mix with the Google Test output, making it hard to read.
+If your out generates textual output itself, it will mix with the Google Test output, making it hard to read.
 However, there is an easy solution to this problem.